-Stephen Vincent Casellas is a composer, saxophonist, and baritone from Pembroke Pines, Florida.
-Stephen’s one goal as a composer is both a simple one and an ambitious one: inspire a positive change in the world.
+Stephen Vincent Casellas's one goal as a composer is both a simple one and an ambitious one: inspire a positive change in the world.
 In the past, he has composed music that brings to light discussions of mental health, the environment, and more.
-Of course, he also composes music for fun.
-Much recently, his eclectic repertoire of music seeks to blur genre and combines elements of experimentation with traditionalism.
+More recently, his eclectic repertoire of music seeks to blur genre and create unique sonic images through different uses of texture.

-Steph’s music has been performed by the FAU Symphony Orchestra, NYU’s Contemporary Music Ensemble, New Directions Chamber Winds, New York’s Youth Music Festival, JACK Quartet, Bearthoven, FSU's Brass Ensemble, various vocal soloists and more.
+Stephen’s music has been performed all over North America... and soon Europe, after his next premiere in Pavia, Italy.
+Past performers include the FAU Symphony Orchestra, NYU’s Contemporary Music Ensemble, New Directions Chamber Winds, New York’s Youth Music Festival, JACK Quartet, Bearthoven, FSU's Brass Ensemble, various vocal soloists and more.